NilavPatel/np-ui-data-grid-package/README.md

     **SERVER SIDE**
     To show summary in client side pass summary variable in CustomStore.summary.
     Which data is accessible in template context.
+18. `[allowColumnReorder]`: boolean
+    Set allow columns reorder or not
+19. `[allowColumnResize]`: boolean
+    Set allow columns resize or not

 ## Apis
 1.  `goToPage(pageNumber: number)`